redhat-cop/ocp4-helpernode/docs/quickstart-static.md

 ## Install VMs

+> :warning: Read all the instructions before attempting to install RHCOS!

 Install each VM one by one; here's an example for my boostrap node

 > **NOTE** If you want to use macvtap (i.e. have the VM "be on your network"); you can use `--network type=direct,source=enp0s31f6,source_mode=bridge,model=virtio` ; replace the interface where applicable